-Electronics and Computer Science (ECS) has over 30 years' experience of printed functional materials and electronic systems.
-Most recently our research has focused on the application of screen and inkjet printable polymer based materials for e-textiles.
-We have had 3 EU projects, 3 UK MoD, 3 EPSRC and 1 MRC projects funded in the field focused on the development of new printed materials and processes compatible with textiles.
-We have over 40 publications and 1 spin off company (Smart Fabric Inks Ltd).
-The targeted applications for these materials range from fashion and automotive to medical and military fabrics.
-Devices such as electroluminescent lamps, heaters, humidity sensors, capacitors, resistors, antenna, bio-potential electrodes and multi-layer printed circuit boards have been demonstrated.
-Full details of our research is given below with links to projects web pages and key publications.
+The Electronics and Computer Science Department has over 40 years' experience of printed functional materials and electronic systems.
+Recently our research has focused on the application of screen, inkjet and dispenser printing to create e-textiles.
+We have had 14 major research projects (4 EU, 3 UK MoD, 6 EPSRC and 1 MRC) concerning textile-compatible printed materials and processes, and their applications.
+Applications encompass designer fashion, medical devices, automotive sensors and displays, military fabrics and consumer products.
+Devices such as electroluminescent lamps, heaters, humidity sensors, capacitors, resistors, antennas, bio-potential electrodes and multi-layer printed circuit boards have been demonstrated.
+We have over 50 publications and 1 spin off company (Smart Fabric Inks Ltd).
+Full details of our research is given below with links to project web pages and key publications.

 First smart fabrics proposal submitted

-EU FP7 funded Microflex project- Micro fabrication production technology for MEMS on new emerging smart textiles/flexibles.
+EU FP7 project MICROFLEX: Micro fabrication production technology for MEMS on new emerging smart textiles/flexibles.

-Centre for Defence Enterprise funded project - Instrumented Stump Sock for Measuring Pressure at the Stump/Sock Interface.
+Centre for Defence Enterprise project: Instrumented Stump Sock for Measuring Pressure at the Stump/Sock Interface.